c1ph3r-1337/CloudSync/README.md

    - **Storage Info**: The `/storage` endpoint recursively sums file sizes to display total, used, and free storage.

 4. **Responsive UI**:
    The web interface features a sidebar with a dynamic storage indicator and folder list (with options to create/delete folders) plus a main area for file management.
-The layout adjusts automatically for mobile devices.

 ## How to Flash 📡
 1. Connect your ESP32 to your computer.